jsay/geoInd/README.md

 # The Informational Content of Geographical Indications

-R code and Shiny application to predict vineyard quality in the *Côte d'Or* region (Burgundy, France).
+R code and Shiny application used to predict vineyard quality in the *Côte de Beaune* and *Côte de Nuits* (Burgundy, France).
 Relating fine-scale biophysical attributes of vineyards to the hierarchical scheme of *Appellations d'Origine Contrôlée* allows to compute a continuous quality score for each of the 60000 parcels of the area.
-The Figure below reports the score distribution according to actual classification, with and without the correction of unequal treatments between *communes*.
+The Figure below reports the score distribution according to actual classification, with and without the correction for unequal treatments between administrative *communes*.

 ![img](Figures/MainPlot.png)